TracerBench/tracerbench/packages/cli/README.md

 OPTIONS
-  -u, --url=url                  (required) URL to visit --archiveOutput=archiveOutput  (required) [default: ./trace.har] The output filepath/name to save the trace to
+  -u, --url=url                  (required) URL to visit --archiveOutput=archiveOutput  (required) [default: ./trace.har] The output filepath/name to save the HAR to
 ```

 ## `tracerbench css-parse`